GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

          --idAttribute=key \
          --runner=DataflowRunner"
     ```
 1. Check the job's progress in the [Cloud Console for Dataflow].
-Wait a few minutes for the job status to become "running".
+Wait a few minutes for the job status to become "Running".
 1. Issue `Ctrl+C` to stop the program locally.
 Stopping the program locally does not affect the Dataflow job running on GCP.

 ## Observe the Results
-Publish a few more messages of different keys (i.e. `idAttributes`) via the web host and observe messages of the same key arrive only once in your terminal.
+Publish a few more messages of different keys via the web host and observe messages of the same key arrive only once in your terminal.

 ## Cleanup
 1. Use `Ctrl+C` to stop the Spring Boot application and the Dataflow.